collinjones/bandnames.cool/README.md

 [<img src="static/images/website_logo.png">](https://www.bandnames.cool/)

 Bandnames.cool is a website driven by a community of people who love coming up with bandnames.
 Submit your own or spin the wheel to find out the name of your next band!
-Built from a place of nostalgia for days of geo cities, Bandnames.cool is three boys' passion project.
-We hope that our website inpires you to finally start that band.
+Built from a place of nostalgia for days of geo cities, Bandnames.cool is three boys' passion project, and our hopes are that our website inpires you to finally start that band.

 # Features